wtsi-hgi/hgi-cloud/tasks/README.md

    conventions, we can do this mapping before feeding the values to the tools.

 # Design choices
-There are 3 kinds of files inside this directory.
+There are 2 kinds of files inside this directory.

-## Configuration files
+1. **Configuration files**
   These are files with a `.yaml` extension.
 They are meant to be configration files for `pyinvoke`, however there should not be the need for any configuration file other than `invoke.yaml`.

-## Tasks libraries
-These are python files with a name suffix of `_tasks`, i.e.
-`terraform_tasks.py`.
-They are meant to be libraries of tasks and namespaces definitions that can be imported by [tasks collections](#tasks-collections)

-## Tasks collections
+2. **Tasks collections**
-These are python files with a name suffix of `_collection`, i.e.
+  These are simple python files that uses `pyinvoke` module to create atomation tasks.
-`common_environment_collection.py`.
-They are meant to import and compose tasks and namespaces from [tasks libraries](#tasks-libraries) and create the interface through which the users are going to execute all the steps required to get their job done.

 # Usage